gregor-i/roboRace/README.md

   - rework the lobby ...

 ### technical updates:
-  - remove `"com.raquo" %%% "snabbdom"` and replace it with the facade from nutria (maybe extract the facade into its own project)
   - dependency updates
-  - update the frontend integration task
-  - build an router
   - use an icon font lib
   - re-organize the project (ie: what is `gameLogic`?)
   - do some research about rendering engines ...